Frequently Asked Questions

 Why should I join?

 There are lots of reasons to join the co-op.
 Some of the most immediately rewarding reasons are listed here.
-There is also the intangible benefit of knowing that you are a co-owner of a local business that is supporting local farmers and giving back to our community.
+Perhaps the most important benefit of membership is knowing that you are a co-owner of a local business that is supporting local farmers and giving back to our community.

-Are member-owners required to work at the co-op?
+Are member-owners required to work at River Valley Market?

 No, work is not a required part of membership in our co-op.

 Can I still help out and participate somehow?